Event Details

 Linguistic Totalitarianism in the Age of Generative Artificial Intelligence?
 Investigating AI-Mediated Language Practices on a Global Scale by Zhaozhe Wang.

-Navigating AI’s allure: Tensions that impact learner judgements when using AI tools by Chris Eaton and Aiya Farhan.
+Tensions that Impact Learner Judgements when Using Artificial Intelligence by Chris Eaton and Aiya Farhan.

 Pandemic Pedagogy: Teaching experiences in Higher Education and Salient Social Justice moments by Sheliza Ibrahim, Sheila Batacharya, and Wanja Gitari.